 Sem.Hrs.

-PSY-111 Introduction to Psychology3
+PSY-111 Introduction to Psychology 3

-PSY-121 Developmental Psychology3
+PSY-121 Developmental Psychology 3

-ENG-106 Composition II3
+ENG-106 Composition II 3

-BIO-168 Human Anatomy and Physiology I w/lab4
+BIO-168 Human Anatomy and Physiology I w/lab 4

-Elective courses that will be accepted include courses with EMS, PNN, ADN, DHY, MLT, RAD, or MTR prefixes, any course listed on the ICCC AA sheet, or any other course that receives prior approval from the Program Coordinator.
+Elective courses that will be accepted include courses listed on the approved general education course list, or other relevant courses that receive prior approval from the Program Coordinator.